S Carolina court upholds mask ban; trumped by federal ruling

 Where the two courts disagreed was on whether the state not allowing districts to make their own mask rules discriminates and prevents some students from getting the public education they have a right to get under the law.

 U.S. District Judge Mary Geiger Lewis said it wasn’t a close call to side with the parents of disabled children who sued the state with the help of The American Civil Liberties Union.
-Her ruling, issued Tuesday, said any burden from having to wear a mask is greatly outweighed by the need to ensure that medically fragile students feel safe enough to go to school.
+Her preliminary injunction, issued Tuesday, said any burden from having to wear a mask is greatly outweighed by the need to ensure that medically fragile students feel safe enough to go to school.

 “It is noncontroversial that children need to go to school.
 And, they are entitled to any reasonable accommodation that allows them to do so.
 No one can reasonably argue that it is an undue burden to wear a mask to accommodate a child with disabilities,” Lewis wrote.

+Gov. Henry McMaster and state Attorney General Alan Wilson appealed the temporary restraining order Thursday, asking higher court judges to restore the ban to avoid changing mask policies across the state now that students are back at school.

-The justices heard arguments in the state case on Aug.
+The South Carolina Supreme Court heard arguments in the state case on Aug.
 31, a week after the federal lawsuit was filed, and took a month to issue their unsigned ruling.
 It says any student can choose on their own to wear a mask, because the state rule treats all students equally.

 “In this case, there is no evidence that any students are receiving disparate treatment.
 Indeed, there cannot be any argument of disparate treatment, as the provisos apply equally to all students and all public K-12 schools,” the justices wrote.